ferrugemjs/home-page/gen-src/docs/templating.md

 ### Tag "composition"

-With composition you need  use the same id an key:id to load the view.
+With composition you need use "view:from" to load the view.

 eg.
 ``` xml